New program offers 100 ETFs at zero-commission.

 TD’s program breaks the mold by not aligning itself with any provider and by offering access to so many funds.
-The program includes a fairly comprehensive list of U.S. equity, international equity and fixed-income ETFs, with a smattering of commodities.
+The program includes a fairly comprehensive list of U.S. Equity, International Equity and Fixed-Income ETFs, with a smattering of commodities.
 Notably missing from the offering are gold bullion ETFs and sector funds.
+A complete list of the funds offered is available here .

-The ETFs in the TD Ameritrade program were selected by Morningstar Associates LLC, a registered investment adviser and unit of Morningstar.
+The ETFs in the TD Ameritrade program were selected by Morningstar Associates, LLC, a registered investment advisor and unit of Morningstar.